Asymmetric Stream Allocation and Linear Decodability in MIMO Coded Caching: System Model

+Throughout the rest of the paper, we consider transmission intervals for a particular subset $\CK(j)$ and drop the $j$ index.
+The same operation is repeated for all other subsets of users with size $\Omega$.

-\textbf{The reference symmetric scheduling}.
-This paper extends the results of~\cite{naseritehrani2024cache} on the linear decodability of MIMO-CC schemes and alters the delivery algorithm therein to cover asymmetric number of streams per user.
-Let $\CK$ be a subset of user with $|\CK| = \Omega$, and use $\SfS^{\CK}$ to show the set of all the $t+1$-subsets of $\CK$.
+\textbf{Reference symmetric scheduling.} Let us use $\SfS^{\CK}$ to show the set of all the $t+1$-subsets of the target user subset $\CK$.
 Clearly, each user $k \in \CK$ appears in $\beta_{\mathrm{MC}} = \binom{\Omega-1}{t}$ sets in $\SfS^{\CK}$.
-One can build a transmission vector using all the codeword indices in $\SfS^{\CK}$, i.e., $\Bx_{\mathrm{MS}} = \sum_{\CT \in \SfS^{\CK}} X_{\CT} \Bw_{\CT}$, and multicast it to every user $k \in \CK$.
+One can build a transmission vector using all the codeword indices in $\SfS^{\CK}$ as $\sum_{\CT \in \SfS^{\CK}} X_{\CT} \Bw_{\CT}$, and multicast it to every user $k \in \CK$ in a single interval (i.e., $I=1$).
 However, this may pose two challenges; if $G < \beta_{\mathrm{MC}}$, computationally demanding successive interference cancellation (SIC) structure is needed for decoding, and if $G \gg \beta_{\mathrm{MC}}$, the solution is inefficient as users decode far fewer streams than possible.
-To address these issues, the novel scheduling in~\cite{naseritehrani2024cache} allows for flexibly selecting the number of parallel decoded streams per user, denoted by \(\beta\), from a predefined feasible set
+To address these issues, the novel scheduling~\cite{naseritehrani2026cache}, uses hypergraph theory advancements to allow for flexibly selecting the number of parallel decoded streams per user in each interval, denoted by \(\beta\), from the predefined feasible set